DHRI-Curriculum/ProjectLab/theory-to-practice.md

 # Theory to Practice

 You are done with the Project Lab workshop, congratulations!
-Now, let's think a bit further about how you can use this workshop in projects that you're currently working on.
+Now, let's think a bit further about how you can use this workshop in projects that you're currently working on.<!-- TODO: I think this transition could be a little longer... -->

-### Heading

-This is just an example of how you would add a heading in this part of the Theory to Practice section.

 ## Suggested Further Readings